coffeeAndFriend/real-time-dashboard/README.md

-# real-time-dashboard
+# Inventory_dashboard
-A real-time sales dashboard built with Python, Streamlit, and PostgreSQL
+A real-time inventory dashboard built with Python, Streamlit, and PostgreSQL

-This project is a **real-time sales dashboard** built with:
+This project is a **real-time inventory dashboard** built with:

 - 🐍 Python
 - 🌐 Streamlit
 - 🐘 PostgreSQL
 - 📈 Plotly Express

-It connects to a PostgreSQL database, loads sales data, and displays interactive charts that auto-refresh every 60 seconds.
+It connects to a PostgreSQL database, loads inventory data, and auto-refresh every 60 seconds.

 ## 📂 Files

 - `dashboard_app.py` – Main Streamlit dashboard
-- `simulate_data.py` – (Optional) Inserts fake sales into the database
+- `simulate_data.py` – (Optional) Inserts fake data into the database
 - `requirements.txt` – Python packages used

 ## To Run This Project